Bhardwaj-Rishabh/PPL/2-HDP.md

 ## Did it work for PCFGs
 ```
-Althought the algorithm seems promising, it requires concrete
+Althought the algorithm seems promising, it requires enumerating all possible trees for posterior inference
+which seems intractable.
 ```